 The Data Controller is Andrew Boff AM.

 What does the office do?

-We conduct surveys to help inform our work on the London Assembly, for which we must process people's personal data.
+We conduct surveys and petitions to help inform our work on the London Assembly, for which we must process people's personal data.
 We also manage a mailing list for the purpose of sending the GLA Conservative's newsletter.

 How do we process data?